Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/intro_slides.md

 ## Key takeaways

-- Packaging or having a defined build recipe is generally a good idea for your code
+- Packaging or creating build recipe for your code is generally a good idea
--
+- There are several tools / methods to do this
+- Most of these tools / methods are customized for specific languages
+- We will concentrate on packaging of Python code